tidev/babel-preset-app/README.md

 # @titanium-sdk/babel-preset-app

-This is the default Babel preset used in all Titanium app projects that have Webpack enabled.
+This is the default Babel preset used in Titanium app projects that have Webpack enabled.

 > ℹ️ Note: The Titanium CLI will automatically configure this preset based on your current build command.
 If you want to also include this preset in your third-party libraries you need to configure it yourself.